 The SHAFR Guide Online’s thirty chapters cover all eras in U.S. history from colonial days through the Barack Obama presidency as well as all geographical areas of the world.
 A specialist of the topic has expertly organized and annotated each chapter’s entries.
 The latest edition also includes four new thematic chapters—on economic issues; non-governmental actors; domestic issues, the Congress, and public opinion; and race, gender, and culture.
 Entries include every type of historical source, from collections of government documents to biographies, monographs, book chapters, journal articles, web sites, and much more.

 The SHAFR Guide itself has a long, illustrious history.
 Since 1983, SHAFR has published several previous editions, under different names, edited by Richard Dean Burns, Robert Beisner, and Thomas Zeiler.
-Henceforth, The SHAFR Guide will be primarily an online tool.
-The addition of keywords for each entry is meant to make searches as effortless as possible, and its chapters will be updated twice a year.
+Henceforth, The SHAFR Guide is now an online tool.
+The addition of keywords for each entry is meant to make searches as effortless as possible.
 It is destined to become the preeminent bibliography in the field and an indispensable research tool for historians of U.S. foreign relations—amateurs and professionals alike.